Relaxation and Thermalization of Isolated Many-Body Quantum Systems: Fidelity Decay and Observables Evolution

 For site-basis vectors, it is straightforward to obtain analytically $E_{\text{ini}}$ and the width $\sigma_{\text{ini}}$ of the energy shell,

 Above $|n\rangle$ are the eigenstates of $\widehat{H}_\text{I}$ and the connectivity $M_1$ ($M_2$) corresponds to the number of states $|n\rangle$ directly coupled with $|\text{ini}\rangle$ via the NN (NNN) flip-flop term.
-Notice that for site-basis vectors, $\Delta$ and on-site energies do not affect the off-diagonal terms of $\widehat{H}_\text{F}$, and therefore $\sigma_{\text{ini}}$.
-We can then have initial states evolving according to very different final Hamiltonians, with or without impurity, isotropic or anisotropic, which nevertheless show a very similar fidelity decay.
+The width $\sigma_{\text{ini}}$ depends only on the off-diagonal elements of $\widehat{H}_F $ written in the basis $|n\rangle$.
+When the initial state is a site-basis vector, these elements are not affected by $\Delta$ or the on-site energies.
+We may then have the same initial state evolving according to very different final Hamiltonians (with or without impurity, isotropic or anisotropic) and showing a very similar fidelity decay.

 In the case of the N\'eel state, the picture is yet more general, because $M_2=0$, so $\sigma_{\text{ini}}$ does not even depend on $\lambda_F$.
-For this state, the only distinction caused by different $\widehat{H}_\text{F}$'s is on the level of saturation~\cite{Torres2013arXiv,Torres2014arXiv}.
-If the parameters of the final Hamiltonian take $E_{\text{ini}}$ closer to the edge of the spectrum, where the states are more localized and $\text{IPR}_{\text{ini}}$ is smaller, the saturation is reached earlier.
-For integrable Hamiltonians, $t_R$ is then shorter than for chaotic Hamiltonians [see values of $\text{IPR}_{\text{ini}}$ in Table~\ref{table:ipr} in Sec.~\ref{Sec:Fluctuations}].
+For this state, the only distinction caused by different $\widehat{H}_\text{F}$'s is on the level of saturation~\cite{Torres2014PRA,Torres2014NJP}.
+If the parameters of the final Hamiltonian take $E_{\text{ini}}$ closer to the edge of the spectrum, where the states are more localized and $\text{IPR}_{\text{ini}}$ is smaller, the saturation point is higher [see values of $\text{IPR}_{\text{ini}}$ in Table~\ref{table:ipr} of Sec.~\ref{Sec:Fluctuations}].

+The Gaussian decay of the fidelity until saturation for the N\'eel state for integrable, chaotic, isotropic, anisotropic, clean and disordered final Hamiltonians is not an artifact of the system size.
+We confirmed it for $L$ up to 24 \cite{Torres2014PRA,Torres2014NJP}.